Start treatment

 Considerations

-Higher doses of buprenorphine have been found to be very safe in the adult population.
+Higher doses of buprenorphine have been found to be very safe in the adult population and lower the risk of precipitated withdrawal.

-Providers should engage in shared decision making with the patient prior to initiating treatment.
+Providers should engage in shared decision making with the patient.

 • Allergy or sensitivity